rhafer/opencloud/docs/ocis/development/testing.md

 Useful environment variables:

-`TEST_SERVER_URL`: oCIS server url.
+`TEST_SERVER_URL`: OpenCloud server url.
 Please, adjust the server url according to your setup.

 `BEHAT_FEATURE`: to run a single feature